philparzer/twitter-thread-analysis/README.md

 # twitter-thread-examine
-gathering data for a scientific paper looking into benefits of threads over singular tweets in sci-com
+This repo will be used to gather data for a scientific paper looking into variations in user engagement between science communication threads and singular tweets.